Nethanzel/Beacon/README.md

 *I'll be working on optimize the code.*

-The project is about billing/taxes overview, base on some experience i got from a old job.
+The project is about billing/taxes overview, base on some experience i got from an old job.